hiranyey/Cryptography-Chat/README.md

 # Cryptography_Chat
 Simple Node,Express,Socket-Io App to acheive End to End Encryption using RSA algorithm.
+If you dont want to see the encrypted messages just choose dont show EncryptedMessages when it is prompted
 Simple Beep Sound plays whenever we recieve message
 To start
 ```javascript